seregazhuk/php-pinterest-bot/README.md

 *Note*: Some functions use pinterest navigation through results, for example, get user followers or search queries.
 These functions return a generator object with api results.
-By default functions return all pinterest results, but you can pass a limit num as a second argument.
+By default functions return all pinterest results, but you can pass a limit num as the second argument.
 For example,
 ```php
 foreach($bot->pins->search('query', 2) as $pin) {
 	// ...